It is fair to say that if I asked you to name a town in the UK beginning with ‘Y’, you’d say Yeovil. You might struggle to name three others.

 ‘I train on treacle,’ says Jack.

-The impressive parkland that surrounds Barwick House swept back upwards towards Yeovil and the final part of the wander.
-Glimpsing a further folly (The Fish Tower), the open grassland afforded extensive views across the town beneath and invited us to sink back down to the waiting Nine Springs, which makes up part of the Yeovil Country Park.
+The impressive parkland surrounding Barwick House swept gently back towards Yeovil and the final part of the wander.
+Catching sight of another folly, the Fish Tower, the open grassland offered extensive views across the town below before inviting us down into Nine Springs Country Park.

-The overriding feeling on entering here, is that surely this can’t be Yeovil.
-Stepping into an altogether different and somewhat mystical world, explorers are met with a series of interlocking springs, streams, pools, and pathways that snake their way through the steep-sided woodland.
-Children’s voices and barking dogs sound distant and not intrusive, with thoughts drawn more to fantasy and fiction, rather than the reality of the busy town centre being a mere stone’s throw away.
-This is a truly special place.
-One that offers the calming sound and sight of water alongside a sense that wilderness can still exist in the most unlikely and accessible of places.
+The overriding feeling on entering here is surely that this can’t be Yeovil.
+Stepping into an altogether different, almost mystical world, visitors are met with interlocking springs, streams, pools and pathways snaking through steep-sided woodland.
+Children’s voices and barking dogs sound distant rather than intrusive, drawing thoughts more towards fantasy and fiction than the reality of the busy town centre just a stone’s throw away.
+It is a truly special place, offering the calming sight and sound of water, alongside the reassurance that wilderness can still exist in the most unlikely settings.